UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 C:\CSD\P9\Adder_BCD_1digit_EXE\(files)

 - Study the INT0 mechanism and how it is configured in init_system().
-Consider hardware flag INT0F and its software variable: var_EXE_flag.
+Consider the hardware flag INT0F and its software variable: var_EXE_flag.

 - Modify the software flowchart so that truth_table() is executed only once var_EXE_flag is set.